pmjones/adr/original-renamed.md

 To me, this seems like mixing concerns just a bit too much.
 I'd rather see a cleaner separation of the domain model from the action being applied to the domain.

-> So the representation is like a view in MVC, we give it a resource object and tell it to serialize the data into it's output format.
+> So the representation is like a view in MVC, we give it a resource object and tell it to serialize the data into its output format.

-There seems to be no allowance for other kinds of HTTP responses, such as "Not Found".
+There seems to be no allowance for other kinds of HTTP responses, such as "Not Found."
 That kind of response is clearly not a representation of the requested resource.

-Having said all that, it may be that ADR could be considered an expanded or superset variation of RMR, one where a _Resource_ and an action one can perform on it are cleanly separated into a _Domain_ and an _Action_, and where the _Representation_ (i.e., the building of the response) is handled by a _Responder_.
+It may be that ADR could be considered an expanded or superset variation of RMR, one where a _Resource_ and an action one can perform on it are cleanly separated into a _Domain_ and an _Action_, and where the _Representation_ (i.e., the building of the response) is handled by a _Responder_.

 ### Models-Operations-Views-Events (MOVE)